ThinkInvis/CDDA-Breakdown/brainstorm.md

 ## Various Notes
 - Allow crafting in dark with higher stats req/fail chance?
 Or with mutations?
 - Allow refilling vehicle tanks from stored items (e.g. in cargo space)?
 May just be that the refill option doesn't detect Gasoline Lantern
+- Specify in toaster pastry description that they're frozen... add "freeze"/"refrigerate" tags to food items?
+- Add freezer vehicle part/furniture that has higher energy cost+lower capacity, but preserves longer?
 ### on New Mutations for races, etc. and spell effects
 Arcanavore: Able to eat magical items for sustenance.
 Infernal Metabolism: Able to eat just about anything for sustenance (similar to Internal Furnace CBM).